 This past weekend, I watched Lance Armstrong’s confession with interest for two reasons.
 First, as a public speaker, I was curious to see how Armstrong would present himself.
 After more than a decade of vehement denials (and worse) concerning allegations of doping, this admission was monumental and would be scrutinized by millions.
 How would he handle it?
 Second, as an avid cyclist who has followed the Tour de France closely for almost 25 years, including seeing it live here in Europe on numerous occasions, I have followed Armstrong’s story from the beginning.

 Confessions of a Public Biker

 By most of the accounts that I have read, Armstrong’s confession has not been well received.
-It has been called callous, cold, calculated and worse.
+People have called it callous, cold, calculated and worse.
 He has also received considerable criticism for choosing to confess on Oprah instead of before, say, the World Anti-Doping Agency (WADA), the United States Anti-Doping Agency (USADA) or even a panel of haredened sports journalists who have been following the story for years.
 (I suspect that he will get his chance before WADA and/or USADA before too long.)

-I too was underwhelmed by his confession.
+His confession was underwhelming.
 For starters, it came very late in the day, long after the writing was on the wall.
 It was less of a confession and more a capitulation before the mountain of incontrovertible evidence against him.

 More fundamentally for me, however, was the fact that there was too little remorse, too little contrition for the disappointment he has become for millions of people, and for the significant harm that he caused others.
 This is not just a story about doping and a coverup; it is also about the vicious and systematic way in which Armstrong and his team of legal and public relations hounds went after innocent people with threats, lawsuits and psychological intimidation.
 Lives were completely disrupted and, in some ways, ruined.